 📸 #2 Keep friends involved in your journey

 As you continue to travel and experience new places, it's essential to keep your friends involved in your journey.
-Share photos, videos, and stories about your adventures through social media, emails, or blog posts.
+Share photos, videos, and stories about your adventures on social media, in emails, or in blog posts.
 This way, your friends will feel included and connected to your experiences, even from a distance.

-If you don't want to post your travel journey in public, invite your closest friends or your family to a dedicated group chat, for example through Signal, Telegram, or Whatsapp.
+If you don't want to post your travel journey publicly, invite your closest friends or family to a dedicated group chat, for example, via Signal, Telegram, or WhatsApp.

-Action step: Create a group on Whatsapp, Facebook, Signal, or any other communication tool you use.
-Create one for family members, and other friends groups.
+Action step: Create a group on WhatsApp, Facebook, Signal, or any other communication tool you use.
+Create one for family members and other friend groups.
 Send them your rough itinerary, your plans, and photos, and invite them to visit you.

 ✈️ #3 Make the effort to visit your friends

-We all have friends we don't see for years but when we are together again, we just catch up where we left off.
+We all have friends we don't see for years, but when we are together again, we just catch up where we left off.
 Sometimes there is no expectation or interest to have in-between-phone calls.
-Then we have friends they would fade away if we don't maintain the friendship or meet up in real life.
+Then we have friends who would fade away if we don't maintain the friendship or meet up in person.
 And we have friends back in our home countries, who simply don't want to travel.

-If you want to deepen a friendship with a certain person, or you want to tighten the friendship with a person who wants real-life contact, make the effort and see them.
+If you want to deepen a friendship with a certain person, or tighten a friendship with someone who wants real-life contact, make the effort and see them.

 Plan meet-ups, outings, or even short trips together to strengthen your bonds and create new shared memories.

-Action step: Think about a person or a group of people you would love to see.
+Action step: Think about a person or group you would love to see.
 Reach out to them and make plans.
 It is that simple.

 🏖️ #4 Invite your friends to visit you